 The MQL/SQL framework relies on website behavior to predict when a lead is ready to buy.
 The PQL framework uses a more direct indicator: in-app behavior.
 The PQL model works because SaaS companies can be set up to allow users to get value from the product before making a serious commitment:

-“Based on experience of which companies stuck with us and which didn't, we decided that any team that has exchanged 2,000 messages in its history has tried Slack—really tried it.” -Stewart Butterfield, Slack
+“Based on the experience of which companies stuck with us and which didn't, we decided that any team that has exchanged 2,000 messages in its history has tried Slack—tried it.” -Stewart Butterfield, Slack

 At one end of the spectrum, we have a free user who has triggered our PQL criteria, completing an action like sending 2,000 messages or submitting 10 invoices.
 Though this user has experienced the core value of our product, there's no guarantee they're ready to buy: they might be happy sticking to our free plan.
 Of all our PQLs, these users will require the most sales involvement to become customers: they need to be persuaded that a paid plan is significantly more valuable than the free plan they're currently using.